 The Board is responsible for the other information.
-The other information comprises the information included on pages 1 and 22 to 23, but does not include the financial statements, and our auditor's report thereon.
+The other information comprises the Statement of Responsibility, Presiding Members Report, Members of the Board Listing, Statement of Variance, Kiwisport Report, Report on how the school has given effect to Te Tiriti o Waitangi, Evaluation of School's Students' Progress and Achievement and the Statement of Compliance with Employment Policy, but does not include the financial statements, and our auditor's report thereon.